SuperLowLevel/SuperLowLevel.github.io/_posts/people/2010-03-22-yuanjunchai.md

 google : xpixel.group
 github : https://github.com/yuanjunchai
 linkedin: https://www.linkedin.com/in/yuanjun-chai-3aa4a516b/
-institution: Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences
+institution: Shenzhen Institutes of Advanced Technology (SIAT), Chinese Academy of Sciences (CAS)
 institutionShort: SIAT, CAS
 ---

-Yuanjun Chai is currently an research assistant in Shenzhen Institute of Advanced Technology (SIAT), Chinese Academy of Science (CAS), supervised by Prof. Chao Dong and Prof. Yu Qiao.
-Before that, he received his B.S degree from Xidian University in 2019, supervised by Prof. Fei Qi and Prof. Xinbo Gao.
-He got “outstanding undergraduate thesis award” in 2019 with the topic of Computer Vision.
-Also, he obtained 2015-2018 University Scholarship, and was selected to join Cambridge Summer Academic Programme (Artiﬁcial Intelligence) with university full scholarship.
+Yuanjun Chai is currently a research assistant in Multimedia Laboratory at SIAT-CAS & CUHK, supervised by Prof. Chao Dong and Prof. Yu Qiao.
+He received his B.S. degree(Summa Cum Laude) from Xidian University in 2019, supervised by Prof. Fei Qi and Prof. Xinbo Gao.
+His undergraduate project on Computer Vision won the “Outstanding Undergraduate Thesis Award”.
+He also obtained the University Scholarship from 2015-2018.
+In 2018, he was selected to join the Cambridge Summer Academic Programme (Artificial Intelligence) at St. Catharine’s College with a full scholarship funded by university and department.